matthew-brett/barts-setup/barts_setup.md

 If a Eero NODE is not already plugged into the power extension cord under the front pew, go find one; there may be one plugged into the power for the sound desk next to the organ pipes.
-Unplug the NODE, and plug it into to the EXTENSION BLOCK.
-Wait for the light on the NODE to stop flashing, at which point it is connected to the Mesh network.
+Unplug the NODE.
+Find an Ethernet cable to connect the NODE to the POWERLINE, and connect them.
+Plug the NODE into to the EXTENSION BLOCK.
+Wait for the light on the NODE to stop flashing, at which point it is connected to the network.

 Plug the ETHERNET SWITCH power supply into the EXTENSION BLOCK.
-Connect the ETHERNET SWITCH and the NODE with an Ethernet cable (maybe the 2 metre red Ethernet cable).
+Connect the ETHERNET SWITCH and the NODE with an Ethernet cable (maybe the 2 metre blue Ethernet cable).

 The colour of the Ethernet cable tells you its length: